ObipixelGIT/learningChatBot/README.md

 # learningChatBot
-A learning ChatBot written in Python 3.
+A learning ChatBot you can customise with every request and every response.

 ## How this script works?
 When using this ChatBot and you ask questions, it will respond to you not knowing how to answer.